vargiuscuola/packer-templates/README.md

 The last command (`vagrant init`) create a configuration file which can be customized.
 Take the template `Vagrantfile-windows.template` as a starting point.

+The directory `Vagrantfiles/` contains the `Vagrantfile` configuration files for different VM.

 See also the test script `vagrant_init_destroy_boxes.sh`.